-Arguably one of the oldest tools known to humanity is the hammer—the irony being that we are still trying to come up with new ways to improve it.
-While it might be a prehistoric tool, there is no way it is going to go extinct any time soon since most homes (at least in this country) are still constructed out of wood.
-Sure there are pneumatic framing tools that take a lot of the work out of driving nails, but slung from the hip of any framing contractor is a hammer.
-For this reason, I wanted to take a look at some of the current framing hammers on the market to see if there really is a best framing hammer.
+Arguably one of the oldest tools known to humanity is the hammer.
+The irony is that we’re still trying to come up with new ways to improve it!
+While it might be a prehistoric tool, it’s unlikely to go extinct any time soon since most homes (at least in the USA) are still constructed out of wood.
+While the best nail guns take a lot of the work out of driving nails, you still find a hammer slung from the hip of any framing contractor.
+For this reason, we looked at many of the current hammers on the market to select the best framing hammer.

 The Best Framing Hammer – A Key Tool

 In the years I’ve done construction, I’ve found many strong opinions on hammers.
 Actually, now that I think about it, hammers could be one of the most polarizing tools I’ve encountered.
 Everyone has their opinions on what makes a good hammer.
 Steel, wood, or fiberglass handle?
 Titanium or steel head?
 Straight or curved handle?
 Smooth or textured grip?
 In full disclosure, even I have to admit some bias.
 My framing hammer of choice for the last several years has been a Douglas 20 oz framer.
 This hammer is great because of the genius head to handle connection, the straight, chisel-tipped ripping claw, and the side nail puller.
 The fit and finish are second to none, and there is a certain balance that I appreciate.
 It is a beautiful blend of function and form.
 But is it the very best hammer?
 That’s a very good question.
 I’d like to find out.

 Although I had some favorites, that’s not to completely diminish the other hammers in our lineup.
 Some of them definitely had some great qualities worth mentioning.
 Following are our recommendations on the best framing hammer for various applications.